-South Sudan: Country's First Oxygen Plant Comes on Stream at Juba Hospital to Help fight COVID-19
+South Sudan: Country's first oxygen plant comes on stream at Juba hospital to help fight Covid-19

 With a generation capacity of 2,500 litres per day and the ability to refill around 72 D-type oxygen cylinders daily, the plant will be a centralized production and supply hub for remote locations.
 The equipment included 240 cylinders and four years of service and accessories.
 The $980 000 oxygen plant project cost includes the procurement and construction of a facility to house the plant.

-South Sudan’s Health Minister, Honourable Elizabeth Achuei said the installation of the plant was good news to the nation and would bolster the country’s preparedness for oxygen in anticipation of the third wave of COVID-19.
-“South Sudan will no longer be importing oxygen from neighbouring countries and this means oxygen will be supplied to facilities on time and more lives will be saved,” Honourable Achuei added.
+South Sudan’s Health Minister, Elizabeth Achuei, said the installation of the plant was good news to the nation and would bolster the country’s preparedness for oxygen in anticipation of the third wave of Covid-19.
+“South Sudan will no longer be importing oxygen from neighbouring countries and this means oxygen will be supplied to facilities on time and more lives will be saved,” Achuei added.

 African Development Bank Country Manager for South Sudan, Benedict Kanu, said providing the oxygen plant formed part of efforts by the African Development Bank Group and its partners to build a robust and well-functioning health system in South Sudan to respond to health emergencies.